By Kelly Godfrey

 The Worthington Case

-In Worthington Industries Pty Ltd (2020), the employer applied to the FWC to reduce the severance pay payable to three employees from 4 weeks to 1 week severance pay each.
+In Worthington Industries Pty Ltd (2020), the employer applied to the FWC to reduce the severance pay payable to three employees from 4 weeks to 1-week severance pays each.

 The employer gave evidence that it anticipated a 50% reduction in sales in the coming months due to the impact of COVID-19.
 It also indicated a preference of retaining the employees as casuals and converting them back to permanent once business picked up.